 This month I will present some ideas related to an aquatics theme for the summer.
 Some of the posts will focus on safety and procedures, such as the BSA Swim Test.
 But other posts will just be fun ideas to go along with the them to add a little spark to the program.

-So here is a craft to go with the aquatics theme.
+So here is a craft to go with the aquatics or fishing theme.
 You can make all sorts of things out of old CDs, which I like to do because it is a good way to reuse them instead of just throwing them away.
 This fish craft is pretty easy.
 Cub Scouts can just make one or , for a more involved project, they can make several and put them together as a mobile.

 Printable copy (includes diagram to help you visualize): CD Fish Craft